f5devcentral/techxchange-gitops-lab/docs/conclusion.md

     ./gitops-lab/teardown-lab-environment.sh
     ```

+    > **Note:** Ensure that the script has completed successfully before moving to the next step.

+1. Next, run the following command to destroy the cloud credential resources used for this lab:

+    ```bash
+    terragrunt run-all destroy --terragrunt-modules-that-include ./env-setup.hcl --terragrunt-non-interactive
+    ```

     > **Note:** Ensure that the script has completed successfully before disconnecting from the VM.

 1. Shut down and delete the UDF deployment.